Yemen

 Yemen is a developing country.[13]
 Under the rule of President Ali Abdullah Saleh, Yemen was described as a kleptocracy.[14]
 [15] According to the 2009 international corruption Perception Index by Transparency International, Yemen ranked 164 out of 182 countries surveyed.[16]
 In the absence of strong state institutions, elite politics in Yemen constituted a de facto form of collaborative governance, where competing tribal, regional, religious, and political interests agreed to hold themselves in check through tacit acceptance of the balance it produced.[17]
 The informal political settlement was held together by a power-sharing deal between three men: president Ali Abdullah Saleh, who controlled the state; major general Ali Mohsen al-Ahmar, who controlled the largest share of the army; and sheikh Abdullah al-Ahmar, figurehead of the Islamist Islah party and Saudi Arabia's chosen broker of transnational patronage payments to various political players,[18] including tribal sheikhs.[19]
 [20] [21] [22] The Saudi payments have been intended to facilitate the tribes' autonomy from the Yemeni government and to give the Saudi government a mechanism with which to weigh in on Yemen's political decision-making.[23]

 Yemen has been in a state of political crisis since 2011.
 In January 2011, a series of street protests began against poverty, unemployment, corruption, and president Saleh's plan to amend Yemen's constitution and eliminate the presidential term limit, in effect making him president for life.[24]
 He was also grooming his eldest sonAhmed Saleh, the commander of the Republican Guard, to succeed him.[24]
 The United States considers Al-Qaeda in the Arabian Peninsula to be the "most dangerous of all the franchises of Al-Qaeda".[25]
 The U.S sought a controlled transition that would enable their counter-terrorism operations to continue, while Saudi Arabia's main concern was to maintain its influence in Yemen through some old regime figures and other tribal leaders who were part of the so-called "GCCinitiative".[26]
 [27] President Saleh stepped down, the transition quickly proceeded per the "GCC Initiative"; the powers of the presidency were transferred to Vice PresidentAbd Rabbu Mansour Hadi, who was formally elected president on 21 February 2012 in a one-man election.
 The interim parliament conferred immunity on president Saleh and 500 of his associates that same month.[28]
-National Dialogue Conference was launched on 18 March 2012 to reach consensus on major issues facing the country's future.[29]
+A National Dialogue Conference was launched on 18 March 2012 to reach consensus on major issues facing the country's future.[29]
 [30] In January 2014, the National Dialogue Conference extended Hadi’s term for another year.[31]

 The transitional process was disrupted by conflicts between the Houthis and Islah, as well as the al-Qaeda insurgency.
 In September 2014, the Houthis took over Sana'a,[32] [33] [34] forcing Ali Mohsen al-Ahmar to flee the country,[35] and prompted the formation of a new "unity government" including a variety of Yemeni factions.[36]A draft constitution was discussed that would split Yemen into six federal regions, but the Houthis rejected the proposal.[37]
 Hadi, his prime minister, and cabinet resigned on 22 January 2015 amid a political impasse against the Houthis and ongoing violence in the capital.[38]
 Three weeks later, the Houthis declared themselves in control of the government in what Abdul-Malik al-Houthi called a "glorious revolution", although opposition politicians, neighbouring states, and theUnited Nations decried the takeover as a coup d'état.[39]
 Most of Yemen's political factions and the international community have refused to recognise the Houthis' authority, and UN-brokered talks on a power-sharing deal are ongoing.[40]
 [41]However, on 21 February, Hadi rescinded his resignation and declared he was still the legitimate president in Aden.[42]
 Hadi called on government institutions to gather in Aden,[43] [44] which he proclaimed on 21 March 2015 was Yemen's "economic and temporary capital" while Sana'a remains under Houthi control.[45]